JASP 2025 ~ Speakers, Staff & Discussion Leaders

 Caitlin M. Donovan

 Caitlin M. Donovan is Assistant Director of and Faculty in the Master of Arts in Teaching Program at Duke University.
 She works extensively with community-based organizations and with pre-service teachers to develop critical literacy and pedagogical practices.
 Her research interests center on critical digital literacies, critical memetics, writing communities, and teacher preparation.
-You can find her work in English Education, Critical Memetic Literacies in English Education, Better Practices: Experts Explain How They Teach Writing Online, and Genders, Cultures & Literacies: Understanding Intersecting Identities and in public scholarship venues.
+You can find her work in English Education, Critical Memetic Literacies in English Education, among other journals, and in public scholarship venues.

 Kathryn Edelstein